Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Clicking "Grandma's Cookbook" get redirected to main landing page.

 ## Registration Page(Not logged in)
-- Attempted putting in 1 letter into username, and left password  blank Expecting feedback on all input boxes..
+- Attempted putting in 1 letter into username, and left password  blank Expecting feedback on all input boxes.
 - Attempted putting in 1 letter into username,  and add too short password Expecting feedback on all input boxes.
-- Fixed username to 5 letters, left  password  too short still block user from register.
+- Fixed username to 3 letters, left  password  too short still block user from register.
 - Fixed password, now all registration rules are correct, allowing user to register, Expecting flash " Registration complete"

 ## Login Page